 “Fonterra confirms that the discussions remain ongoing but strongly denies any legal liability to Danone in relation to the recall,” the company said in a statement.

 Danone had no immediate comment on Wednesday.

-Danone had also said that it was reviewing its “recourse and
+Danone had also said that it was reviewing its “recourse and compensation options”.

-key growth market for the group at a time of sluggish demand in Europe.
+Baby food accounts for 20 percent of Danone’s revenue, second only to its dairy business, and Asia, notably China, is a key growth market for the group at a time of sluggish demand in Europe.